ClaudioESSilva/claudioessilva.github.io/content/post/2018-04-06-did-you-knowyou-cant-do-arithmetic-operations-with-datetime2-like-with-datetime.md

 <br>
 What happened here was the column datatype was changed during the schema migration from DATETIME to DATETIME2.

 NOTE: The most recent date/time datatypes appeared with SQL Server 2008.
-They are <a href="https://docs.microsoft.com/en-us/sql/t-sql/data-types/date-transact-sql">DATE</a>, <a href="https://docs.microsoft.com/en-us/sql/t-sql/data-types/time-transact-sql">TIME</a>, <a href="https://docs.microsoft.com/en-us/sql/t-sql/data-types/datetime2-transact-sql">DATETIME2</a>, <a href="https://docs.microsoft.com/en-us/sql/t-sql/data-types/datetimeoffset-transact-sql">DATETIMEOFFSET</a>.
+They are [DATE](https://docs.microsoft.com/en-us/sql/t-sql/data-types/date-transact-sql), [TIME](https://docs.microsoft.com/en-us/sql/t-sql/data-types/time-transact-sql), [DATETIME2](https://docs.microsoft.com/en-us/sql/t-sql/data-types/datetime2-transact-sql), [DATETIMEOFFSET](https://docs.microsoft.com/en-us/sql/t-sql/data-types/datetimeoffset-transact-sql).
-Also, bear in mind that actually the <a href="https://docs.microsoft.com/en-us/sql/t-sql/data-types/datetime-transact-sql">DATETIME</a> and <a href="https://docs.microsoft.com/en-us/sql/t-sql/data-types/smalldatetime-transact-sql">SMALLDATETIME</a> datatypes are the only from the date/time family that supports this arithmetic operations.
+Also, bear in mind that actually the [DATETIME](https://docs.microsoft.com/en-us/sql/t-sql/data-types/datetime-transact-sql) and [SMALLDATETIME](https://docs.microsoft.com/en-us/sql/t-sql/data-types/smalldatetime-transact-sql) datatypes are the only from the date/time family that supports this arithmetic operations.

 <h2>How to fix this error?</h2>